municipio-se/municipio-deployment/README.md

 All neccesary configuration-example files can be found in the ./config-example folder in this repository.
 All files ending in -example.php is optional.
 To use them, simply remove the '-example' extenstion.

-The configuration files should be reviewed in full in order to configure the site to your linkings.
+The configuration files should be reviewed in full in order to configure the site to your likings.

 ## Contribution
 You may contribute to this repository if you feel that anything is missing.
 Simply send a pull request, and we will review it as soon as possible.